-Thurston County’s VSP plan was approved by the Washington State Conservation Commission on April 26, 2017.
-Implementation of the VSP will begin once WA State Legislature approves the 2017-2019 Capital Budget.
+Thurston County’s Voluntary Stewardship Plan (VSP) was approved by the Washington State Conservation Commission on April 26, 2017.

-The Voluntary Stewardship Program (VSP) is an alternative approach to protect critical areas on agricultural lands.
+The VSP is an alternative approach to protect critical areas on agricultural lands.
 Instead of enacting further critical areas regulation on agricultural lands, the VSP would allow us to work closely with stakeholders to develop voluntary, site-specific stewardship plans.
 The mission of the VSP is to create a voluntary stewardship plan which protects critical areas while maintaining and enhancing the viability of agriculture.

 Twenty-seven counties statewide opted into VSP.
 In 2014, a group was formed locally to develop the work plan for our county, as required under the RCW.
 This group includes a broad representation of key stakeholders and representatives of agricultural and environmental groups, as well as tribes that have agreed to participate.

 In 2006, Initiative 933 addressed regulatory taking of agricultural lands due to development regulations, which failed by 60 percent.
 The following year, the state Legislature commissioned the Ruckelshaus Center, a non-profit think tank based in Seattle, to examine the conflict between preserving agricultural lands and protecting critical areas in local ordinances adopted under the GMA.
 This process brought together stakeholders on the issue for discussion and development of a recommendation to the Legislature.

 At that point, a moratorium was placed on the requirement for local governments to update their critical area ordinances as they specifically applied to agricultural activities.
 The Voluntary Stewardship Program is the result of the hard work undertaken by the Ruckelshaus Center.
 In the spring of 2007, the state legislature adopted Substitute Senate Bill 5248.